patrickriles/angular-template/README.md

 Run `npm install` to install the application dependencies

 Run `npm start` to run the app locally.
-Use environment vairable `NODE_ENV` for different environments

 ## Build